Bellflower High School

 Bellflower High School is a six-year public high school located in Bellflower, California, as part of the Bellflower Unified School District (BUSD).

 Demographics and class size

-As of 2009, Bellflower had 136 regular educations teachers and 123 classrooms serving 3,342 students from the communities of Lakewood, Bellflower, Downey, and Cerritos.
-Average class size is 25 students.
+As of 2023, Bellflower High School serves 2,070 students from the communities of Lakewood, Bellflower, Downey, and Cerritos.
+Average class size is around 20 students.

 Activities

 The school mascot is the "Buccaneer"—illustrated as a pirate with an eyepatch.
 The school colors are maroon and gold.
-The monthly school newspaper is the Treasure Map.

 The school produced digital format of yearbooks from 1951 to 2001 on Yearbook CDs.